 Schupfnudeln are traditionally made from a special type of wheat flour called Weizendunst or rye in combination with eggs and several spices that give them their delicious taste.

 They are traditionally given their distinctive shape (similar to an elongated American football) through a process of hand shaping and rolling.
 They are then served in different ways: as savory dish with sauerkraut and bacon, or sweet with sugar and cinnamon.
-If really hungry, you will also be able to enjoy the noodles with a hot bowl of soylanka soup or hot apple cider or tea.

 Two families with Italian heritage cooperate to serve “tutte le specialità di caffè” at the Vancouver Christmas Market.
 Besides cappuccino, latte macchiato and espresso the “la mamma italiana” prepare biscotti and nuts as roasted almonds in a variety of flavors.
 You can even enjoy freshly roasted chestnuts which are a big tradition at German Christmas Markets.